-Kimberly Elliott, a distinguished policy expert with long experience in shaping public policy and in the federal government, joined the Robert Wood Johnson Foundation (RWJF) in 2013 as director of policy outreach.
-Located in Washington, Elliott helps to marshal the Foundation’s various policy-related resources to achieve a greater impact on critical health and health care issues at the national level.
-In executing this goal, she provides policy-makers with evidence-based information and research about RWJF programs in order to help inform their work on issues that impact the health of Americans.
+Kim Elliott, director, Public Policy, is a distinguished policy expert with long experience in shaping public policy and in the federal government, joined the Robert Wood Johnson Foundation (RWJF) in 2013.
+Located in Washington, Kim helps to marshal the Foundation’s various policy-related resources to achieve a greater impact on critical health and health care issues at the national level.
+In executing this goal, she provides policy-makers with evidence-based information and research about RWJF programs in order to help inform their work on issues that impact the health of people in America.